jhelmke45/IntermediateCAD/README.md

 ### Reflection

 This assignment wasn't too hard, but was a good reintroduction to CAD.
+This part made good use of the front plane to create the ring with the center floating.

 ### 4.2 - Teamwork! - Key and Prop